amartyabose/QuantumDynamics.jl/docs/src/index.md

 julia> Pkg.add("QuantumDynamics")
 ```

 This installs the latest stable release of QuantumDynamics.jl.
 Currently new features are being implemented quite regularly.
 The stable release may not always be up-to-date.
-Please add the bleeding edge release version to take advantage of the new features by `add'ing the git repository:
+Please add the bleeding edge release version to take advantage of the new features by adding the git repository:
 ```bash
 ~ julia
 ```